kind3r/getting-started-with-your-artillery-printer/upgrades.md

 So, after about 10 weeks of staring at that PEI sheet every day thinking of alternative ways to attach it to the bed I decided it's time to experiment so I went ahead and **installed the magnetic sticker that on the bed**. **And now I'm glad I did and a bit sorry it took me so long to do it**.

-I will list a few of the things noticed during my first week of using the felxible PEI sheet:
+I will list a few of the things noticed during my first weeks of using the felxible PEI sheet:
 - **Setting the magnetic sticker on the bed is very easy**, just watch some videos on how to install it.
 - I was worried a bit because the sprint steel sheet is shaped a bit like an ark (so not perfecly flat in it's initial shape) but **the magnetic sticker is very powerful** and keeps it in place.
 - **PETG sticks much easier** and it does not need such precise bed leveling anymore (I use a BLTouch but still you have to adjust the Z-offset for it).